DanielTal1/Chat-Web/README.md

-# Chat web - build with react
+# Chat web client

 Real time Chat app in web that inculdes both client and server side.
-The chat client consists both web and android options that can communicate with each other thanks to the server.
+The chat client can be used with both web and android that can communicate with each other thanks to the server.
+The web client was built using react and css.
 The web client side consists 3 pages: Login, Signup, Chat.

 ## You are currently in the repository of the web client side